genomejs/dna2json/README.md

 | c | Chromosome (1-22, X, Y, or MT) |
 | pos | GRCh position |
 | g | Genotype |

+The key is simply the RSID/Vendor ID for faster lookups in the db.

 ## Using your SNP-JSON